SoftUni-Internal/interactive-content/EN/04-Remote-Databases/01-Remote-Databases.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/05.JS-Applications-Remote-Databases/EN/JS-apps-remote-dbs-5-relational-and-non-relational-pros-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

 **Pros of a Relational Database:**
-- Data structured into categories
+- Data is structured into categories
-- They support **ACID** transactional consistency and support "joins"
+- They support **ACID** transactional consistency and "JOINs"
 - Built-in data integrity and a large eco-system
 - Relationships in this system have constraints
 - Limitless indexing

-One of the benefits of using a Relational Database is that this type of database allows the user to classify the data into different categories and store them efficiently.
+One of the benefits of using a Relational Database is that it allows the user to classify the data into different categories and store them efficiently.

 In computer science, **ACID** (atomicity, consistency, isolation, durability) is a set of properties of database transactions intended to guarantee data validity despite errors, power failures, etc.

-Key constraint specifies that in any relation, all the values of a primary key must be unique.
+The key constraint specifies that in any relation, all of the values of a primary key must be unique.

 The value of a primary key must not be **null**.

-Use indexes to quickly locate data without searching every row in a database table every time a database table is accessed.
+Relational databases use indexes to quickly locate data without searching every row in every table.

 **Pros of a Non-Relational Database:**
 - Data is not confined to a structured group
-- You can perform functions that allow for greater flexibility
+- You can perform functions that allow for a greater flexibility
 - Scale-out horizontally
 - High availability
-- Many are **open source**
+- Many NoSQL databases are **open source**

 NoSQL databases have become popular because they store data in straightforward forms that can be easier to understand than the type of data models used in SQL databases.